Matteo Cairoli: Sports cars

 In 2017, Cairoli stepped up to compete for Dempsey-Proton Racing in the LMGTE Am class of the FIA World Endurance Championship.
-The opportunity provided Cairoli with his first appearance at the 24 Hours of Le Mans, where the team finished sixth in class.
+The opportunity provided him with his first appearance at the 24 Hours of Le Mans, where the team finished sixth in class.
 In his first season with the team, the team finished second in the LMGTE Am class, winning twice at the Nürburgring and in Mexico City.
 Cairoli also competed with Dempsey-Proton in the European Le Mans Series for 2017, scoring a class victory at Portimão as the team finished third in points.
 Ahead of the 2019–20 FIA World Endurance Championship, Cairoli returned to Team Project 1.

 In February 2020, Cairoli signed with Dinamic Motorsport to compete in the GT World Challenge Europe Endurance Cup.
 The following season, Cairoli featured as part of the Manthey Racing team that claimed overall victory at the 24 Hours of Nürburgring, driving alongside Kévin Estre and Michael Christensen.
 At the end of 2023, Cairoli departed the Porsche factory roster.

 Ahead of 2024, Cairoli joined the Lamborghini factory roster, taking part in the team's IMSA SportsCar Championship effort for the season in both the GTD Lamborghini Huracán and the GTP Lamborghini SC63 teams; he also drove at the 24 Hours of Le Mans.
 He left Lamborghini in January 2025 and joined the Iron Lynx team for the 2025 World Endurance Championship.